 The research survey conducted by the University of Regensburg in 2020 indicates that 89% of companies surveyed expect to be making more than half their B2B purchases online in 2025.
 As a result, the use of artificial intelligence will have a decisive influence on the B2B market.

 B2B purchasers also want companies to provide them with all the relevant information they need for placing orders.
 They expect the shop to ‘think along with them’ and support them in the purchasing process by providing suitable content.
 One of the greatest potentials lies in the collection of user data in an AI-based data pool for use in creating personalized content.
 This generates an increase in customer satisfaction, conversion rates and brand loyalty.
 With the aid of artificial intelligence, online shop product suggestions, page navigation, offerings and messaging could be personalized for the customer in real time.
+You should also get a list of providers that would help grow your B2B online shops and improve them the way you wanted to be.

 Big data analyses